hungpham2017/hungpham2017.github.io/_posts/2019-08-28-perovskite.markdown

 Metal halide perovskites with the general formula ABX3 (A and B are metals, X is a halogen) have been emerged as promising solar-cell materials for the post-silicon era.
 Since the first work on the lead halide perovskites-based (MAPbI3) solar cell in 2009, more than one thousand of publication on this topic have been reported.
-Currently, the record-high power conversion efficiency of 23.3% is comparable to that of crystalline silicon making perovskites a promising alternative to silicon in semiconducting technology.
+Currently, the record-high power conversion efficiency of 23.3% is comparable to that of crystalline silicon making perovskites a promising alternative to silicon for semiconducting technology.
 <br> One big major problem of lead halide perovskites is the negative impact on the environment owing to its chemical instability.
 Seeking for non-toxic halide perovskite have been one of the hottest topics in materials science and semiconducting chemistry.
 </p>